25 Mar What is the Difference Between Stress and Anxiety?

 distress you feel in a given situation is unusual, excessive, or goes well beyond

-the reactions of other people, it may be anxiety rather than stress. - Anxiety can cause you to be unable to function.
+3. Anxiety can cause you to be unable to function.
 Most stressful situations are

 difficult to get through but are ultimately manageable.
 Anxiety disorders can